History of the United States (1865–1917): Labor organization

 In the riots of 1892 at Carnegie's steel works in Homestead, Pennsylvania, a group of 300 Pinkerton detectives, whom the company had hired to break a bitter strike by the Amalgamated Association of Iron, Steel and Tin Workers, were fired upon by strikers and 10 were killed.
 As a result, the National Guard was called in to guard the plant; non-union workers were hired and the strike broken.
 The Homestead plant completely barred unions until 1937.

 Two years later, wage cuts at the Pullman Palace Car Company, just outside Chicago, led to a strike, which, with the support of the American Railway Union, soon brought the nation's railway industry to a halt.
 The shutdown of rail traffic meant the virtual shutdown of the entire national economy, and President Grover Cleveland acted vigorously.
 He secured injunctions in federal court, which Eugene Debs and the other strike leaders ignored.
 Cleveland then sent in the Army to stop the rioting and get the trains moving.
-The strike collapsed, as did the ARU.
+The strike collapsed, as did the ARU, and Debs, a once middle-of-the-road social reformer, converted to a full-blown socialist while serving a sentence in Federal prison for defying a court order to cease striking.

 The most militant working class organization of the 1905–1920 era was the Industrial Workers of the World (IWW), formed largely in response to abysmal labor conditions (in 1904, the year before its founding, 27,000 workers were killed on the job) and discrimination against women, minorities, and unskilled laborers by other unions, particularly the AFL.
 The "Wobblies," as they were commonly known, gained particular prominence from their incendiary and revolutionary rhetoric.
 Openly calling for class warfare, direct action, workplace democracy and "One Big Union" for all workers regardless of sex, race or skills, the Wobblies gained many adherents after they won a difficult 1912 textile strike (commonly known as the "Bread and Roses" strike) in Lawrence, Massachusetts.
 They proved ineffective in managing peaceful labor relations and members dropped away, primarily because the union failed to build long-term worker organizations even after a successful campaign, leaving the workers involved at the mercy of employers once the IWW had moved on.
 However, this was not fatal to the union.
 That the IWW directly challenged capitalism via direct action at the point of production prompted swift and decisive action from the state, especially during and after World War I. According to historian Howard Zinn, "the IWW became a threat to the capitalist class, exactly when capitalist growth was enormous and profits huge."
 The IWW strongly opposed the 1917–18 war effort and faced a campaign of repression from the federal government.
 More than a few Wobblies, such as Frank Little, were beaten or lynched by mobs or died in American jails.